 SEC.
-6.101 Eligibility for Enrollment
+6.101 | ELIGIBILITY FOR ENROLLMENT

 - (a) A custody order, special power of attorney, or other applicable document relative to the guardianship of a child of a military family and executed under the applicable law of each member State shall be sufficient for the purposes of enrollment and all other actions requiring parental participation and consent.
-A special power of attorney form, which is acceptable in some jurisdictions, can be obtained through the JAG offices pursuant to Military Family Care Plan regulations. - (1) A local education agency shall be prohibited from charging local tuition to a transitioning military child placed in the care of a non-custodial parent or other person standing in loco parentis who lives in a jurisdiction other than that of the custodial parent.
-Tuition may be charged for optional programs offered by the LEA. - (2) A transitioning military child, placed in the care of a non-custodial parent or other person standing in loco parentis who lives in a jurisdiction other than that of the custodial parent, may continue to attend the school in which he/she was enrolled while residing with the custodial parent. - (3) The local education agency shall not charge tuition.
+A special power of attorney form, which is acceptable in some jurisdictions, can be obtained through the Judge Advocate General's Corps (JAG) offices pursuant to Military Family Care Plan regulations. - An LEA shall be prohibited from charging local tuition to a transitioning military child placed in the care of a non-custodial parent or other person standing in loco parentis who lives in a jurisdiction other than that of the custodial parent.
+Tuition may be charged for optional programs offered by an LEA. - (2) An eligible military child, placed in the care of a non-custodial parent or other person standing in loco parentis who lives in a jurisdiction other than that of the custodial parent, may continue to attend the school in which he/she was enrolled while residing with the custodial parent. - (3) An LEA shall not charge tuition.
 In addition, transportation to and from school is the responsibility of the non-custodial parent or other persons standing in loco parentis.

 SEC.
-6.102 Eligibility for Extracurricular Participation
+6.102 | ELIGIBILITY FOR EXTRACURRICULAR PARTICIPATION